Skip to main content

 Where We’re Headed: The Search for Additional Parkinson's Biomarkers

 Scientists are looking all over the body for more signs of disease presence and progression.
-The Michael J. Fox Foundation is funding research to improve the current biomarker tool and add new ones to our toolbox.
+The Michael J. Fox Foundation is funding biomarker research to improve the current tool and add new ones to our toolbox.
 The major avenues of pursuit include:

 • Brain imaging — developing tools to visualize proteins linked to PD in the living brain